-Climbing and access information for Scott Peak is found on page 327.
-There is a much better route to the summit (see below) than the route listed in the book which I would only recommend as a snow climb when there is no avalance danger.
-Updated July 2018
+Climbing and access information for this peak is on Page 327 of the book.
+The access directions in the book are no longer valid due to a road closure.
+Use the access information set out below.
+Additionally, there is a much better climbing route to the summit (see below) than the route listed in the book, which I only recommend as a snow climb when there is no avalanche danger.
+Updated January 2020

-Scott Peak is the highest point in the Idaho portion of the Beaverhead Range and the 55th highest Idaho summit.
-The summit is located south of Italian Peak and just south of the Continental Divide.
-Because it has 4,234 feet of prominence it is of special interest to prominence oriented peak baggers.
+Scott Peak is the highest point in the Idaho portion of the Beaverhead Range.
+It is the 55th-highest Idaho summit and is located south of Italian Peak and just south of the Continental Divide.
+Because of its 4,234 feet of prominence, it is of special interest to prominence-oriented peakbaggers.
 Huhs Horn, Webber Peak and the Clark County High Point are all easily accessed from Scott Peak.
 Getting to the summit of Scott Peak is the hard part.
+USGS Scott Peak

-Once at the roads end, the route turns into a Forest Service trail.
-This trail is at first designated FS-006 until the canyon splits and then FS-081 at an elevation of 7,993 feet.
-Keep right at this poorly marked junction and follow the trail up to the pass between Scott Canyon and Crooked Creek at 8,975 feet.
-This trail is easy to follow, flat at first and then steep.
+Once at the road’s end, the route turns into a Forest Service trail.
+This trail is at first designated FST-006 until the canyon splits and then FST-081 at an elevation of 7,993 feet.
+Keep right at this poorly-marked junction and follow the trail up to the pass between Scott Canyon and Crooked Creek at 8,975 feet.
+This trail is easy to follow.
+It is flat at first and then steepens.